scott-820/gifting-hat/README.md

 If the rules below were followed in the creation of "filename.csv", then "pairs" can be used as a namePairs dictionary in the initialization a GiftingHat() object as shown in the code above.

 The rules for creating a .csv file that defines pairs and singles for the GiftingHat class are:
-* No header is expected
+* A header row is expected, which should be: "Name", "Spouse"
 * All names should be unique.
 If necessary, use firstnameLastname as name.
     * For example: "BobRoberts", "BobRoss" and "BobLoblaw" are all unique.
 * Singles should have their name in the first column and "None" or blank in the second column.

 Here is an example of acceptable .csv content:
 ```
+Name,Spouse
 Matt,Megan
 Brian,Cameron
 Jillian,Shawn